What Does Retirement Living Cost?

 When your home is sold, we retain a Deferred Management Fee (DMF) of 30% of the original purchase price.
 There are no additional fees for you to pay on exit, unless you have caused damage beyond fair wear and tear.
 The DMF is accrued over 3 years.
 If you leave within this time, your DMF will be reduced accordingly.
 This contributes to the capital costs of the village and facilities and the costs of operating the Arena Living business.
 The DMF also covers marketing costs and refurbishment of your home, ready for the incoming resident.

 *** The above applies to all the Arena Living Villages, except for the recently purchased Mt Eden Gardens Village.
-For information on Mt Eden Gardens Village please call Tracie King on (09) 630-6303
+For information on Mt Eden Gardens Village please call George Smith on (09) 630-6303